schmidtfa/ggseg_py/README.md

 Also if you are using the atlasses herein in some form of a publication make sure to appropriately cite those.

 Currently you can install the ggseg_py package only directly from github.
 You just need to add the following to your pixi.toml.
+If ypu want to get started check out the examples folder.

 ```
 [pypi-dependencies]